Sravani0410/nitroxpress/README.md

 order_id is ,when you click on row then we save order id product_order_id is when we generate the id for clone order
 <!-- // saprate data adding globaly -->

+the amount is shwoing when we add money from wallet ,before process completed in history we can see the amount , soo ,after add money  the add_mony api is hidted and we get  order_id from the responce soo,if we have any order_id the we will no show the history for showing the histroy data we are calling history api and at the  last index we see the add amount data